ChristianGrete/sequential-promise-executor/README.md

 import {exec} from 'child_process'

+// A factory function that returns another function that will be passed to the
-const createExecutor = $command => ($resolve, $reject) => {
+// Promise constructor as its executor function with the corresponding command const createExecutor = $command => ($resolve, $reject) => {
   exec($command, ($error, $stdout, $stderr) => {
     if ($error === null) {